PoCInnovation/Workshops/p2p/old/1.Solidity/README.md

 - Then, test all of your functions.
     Note that when you declare a `public` variable in Solidity, the EVM automatically creates an accessor for this variable (a `call`).
     Whenever you call a function that modifies the contract state (i.e. stored variables), you must send a transaction to the targeted function.
-    You must test the following features :
+    You must test the following features:

     - The contract has been deployed properly
     - The initial message has been set to "PoC"
     - Every account can access the message
     - Every account can set a new message

-- Here is an example on how you can use mocha :
+- Here is an example on how you can use mocha:
     ```javascript
     const assert = require('assert');